avoicule/AWS-CSA-2019-study-notes/Course/S3/README.md

       * Key Management Service: SS3-KMS the customer manages the keys
       * Server-side encryption: Here you manage the keys, and Amazon manage the writes
   * Client-side Encryption: You encrypt the data and you upload it encrypted to S3
+* How - Change encryption on the file  - choose from none.
+AER-256 or AWS-KMS
 ## [Amazon Storage](https://aws.amazon.com/products/storage/)

 ### [Amazon Storage Gateway](https://aws.amazon.com/storagegateway/)